Let’s talk about chocolate.

 Keywords: brownies, vegan, chocolate

 Once you’ve made a batch of these, I guarantee that they’re going to become a family go-to.
-But if you’re looking for something a little different, be sure to check our our raw vegan brownies with avocado chocolate frosting, our gluten-free cashew version, or these (non-vegan) bites!
+But if you’re looking for something a little different, be sure to check our other recipes:

 What’s your favorite vegan dessert to prepare when you’re craving something sweet?
 Tell us all about it in the comments below, and don’t forget to leave a five-star rating for this recipe if you loved it!